 Everything about this story is a mystery.
 There is much to unnerve Iseabail in her new surroundings: the remoteness of the mansion; the fact that no one comes near, as they believe it is full of witchcraft and the strange behaviour of her 7-year-old companion.
 The mystery intensifies when Plaustrell returns home from overseas with a peculiar pet for Maria and Iseabail finds out what he keeps in his forbidden tower.

 I loved this book for the surprises it delivered throughout.
 At every twist and turn, we are left wondering until the very end the purpose that Iseabail was brought to the mansion.
 Suffice to say, I did not see the ending coming, which only further serves to say how much I recommend reading this book.
-It is a book described as Jane Eyre meets Susan Hill, but with a YA twist.
+The Pure Heart is described as Jane Eyre meets Susan Hill, but with a YA twist.
 I would certainly agree.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.